 I am getting the picture that some in missions have been quite loosey-goosey about what to measure and when. what are some thoughts and strategies an agency might consider as they begin to develop, provide, or determine if they can provide accommodations?

-A new Sixth Circuit case, Kroll v.
-White Lake Ambulance Authority, decided on August 22, 2012, potentially raises a new set of problems for churches and mission organizations.
-Requiring employees to get mental health counseling is likely a violation of the Americans with Disabilities except in certain narrow circumstances.
-Religious organizations should consider what circumstances apply and be prepared.
+A multi-chapter resource about how requiring employees to get mental health counseling is likely a violation of the Americans with Disabilities Act (except in certain narrow circumstances), and how religious organizations should consider what circumstances apply and be prepared.